 (Okay, yes.
 It could also say something about the tastes of Academy voters, since they nominated Extremely Loud And Incredibly Close this same year.
 But seriously, it’s not a bad movie!)

 Look, let’s just get this out of the way now — I’m not really a huge Indiana Jones person, which will probably get me into trouble later on this list.
-Don’t hurt me.

 Sure, I like Indiana Jones just fine, but if I’m doing Spielberg, it’ll probably be more in the monsters-and-aliens mode, or perhaps I’ll go for a riveting historical drama.
 That said, the third film in this franchise is the second best, adding Sean Connery to the mix so Spielberg can make sure to explore his requisite daddy issues, which pop up one way or another in just about every one of his films.

-Indiana Jones And The Last Crusade is probably the very best example of what an “Indiana Jones movie” should be.
-Unlike the first, it was made after the character was already extremely popular, so Spielberg and Harrison Ford knew what they were working with.
-The film kicks off with a rousing opener featuring River Phoenix as young Indy, then teases us with a damsel (Alison Doody) who may or may not be a conniving bitch.
+Indiana Jones And The Last Crusade is probably the best example of what an “Indiana Jones movie” should be.
+Unlike the first, naturally, it was made after the character was already extremely popular, so Spielberg and Harrison Ford knew what they were working with.
+The film kicks off with a rousing opener featuring River Phoenix as young Indy, then teases us with a damsel (Alison Doody) who may or may not be a conniving double-crosser.
 (She ranks smack-dab in the middle of Indy gal pals, under Allen but above Capshaw.)

 Catch Me If You Can would’ve been the perfect title for Minority Report, which was released the same year; then again, it would be the perfect title for most Spielberg movies.
 (If I was clever with Photoshop, I’d redo all of his movie posters with that title.
-I feel like Jaws would be especially amusing.)
+Jaws would be especially amusing.)

-It’s also Spielberg’s second (and not final) pairing with Tom Hanks, who puts on a Bostom accent as the FBI man who is the “catcher” in the titular scenario.
+It’s also Spielberg’s second (and not final) pairing with Tom Hanks, who puts on a Boston accent as the FBI man who is the “catcher” in the titular scenario.
 Plus we get Christopher Walken as Abagnale’s con artist father and a handful of actresses who would later find further fame, including Amy Adams, Jennifer Garner, and Elizabeth Banks.
 The film drags on a touch too long in the third act, as Spielberg’s films from the 2000s often do, but for most of the ride, it’s a total charmer, and a nice respite from the summer blockbusters and historical dramas we tend to get from Spielberg — even if it doesn’t 100% stick the landing.